 More things to check

-If you look at a user’s properties sheet in the Active Directory Users And Computers console, you’ll notice that the Dial In tab contains an option to control access through the remote access policy.
+If you look at a user’s properties sheet in the Active Directory Users and Computers console, the Dial In tab usually contains an option to control access through the remote access policy.
 If this option is selected and the effective remote access policy is set to allow remote access, the user will be able to attach to the VPN.

-You can configure a static route by going to the Dial In tab of the user’s properties sheet in Active Directory Users And Computers, and selecting the Apply A Static Route check box.
+You can configure a static route by going to the Dial In tab of the user’s properties sheet in Active Directory Users and Computers and selecting the Apply A Static Route check box.
 This will cause Windows to display the Static Routes dialog box.
 Click the Add Route button and then enter the destination IP address and network mask in the space provided.
 The metric should be left at 1.

 If you’re using a DHCP server to assign IP addresses to clients, there are a couple of other problems that could cause users not to be able to go beyond the VPN server.
 One such problem is that of duplicate IP addresses.
 If the DHCP server assigns the user an IP address that is already in use elsewhere on the network, Windows will detect the conflict and prevent the user from accessing the rest of the network.

 The first possibility is that one or more of the routers involved is performing IP packet filtering.
 IP packet filtering could prevent IP tunnel traffic.
-I recommend checking the client, the server, and any machines in between for IP packet filters.
-You can do this by clicking the Advanced button on each machine’s TCP/IP Properties sheet, selecting the Options tab from the Advanced TCP/IP Settings Properties sheet, selecting TCP/IP Filtering, and clicking the Properties button.
+I recommend checking the client, the server and any machines in between for IP packet filters.
+You can do this by clicking the Advanced button on each machine’s TCP/IP Properties sheet, selecting the Options tab from the Advanced TCP/IP Settings Properties sheet, selecting TCP/IP Filtering and clicking the Properties button.

 The other possibility is that a proxy server is standing between the client and the VPN server.
 A proxy server performs NAT translation on all traffic flowing between the client and the Internet.
 This means that packets appear to be coming from the proxy server rather than from the client itself.
 In some cases, this interaction could prevent a tunnel from being established, especially if the VPN server is expecting the client to have a specific IP address.